Skip to contents

 Newer methods

-The Wileyto et al. (2004) approach turns out to be possible for other discount functions as well:
+The Wileyto et al. (2004) approach turns out to be possible for other discount functions as well (Kinley, Oluwasola & Becker, 2025.):

 Name Discount function Linear predictor Parameters